nshalon/DomCycle/README.md

 - -2: R2 mapped to the assembly FASTA in .sam format
 - -k: kmer used for assembly

-It is important that the contig names in the supplied FASTG match the contig names in the FASTA files that were used to create the .sam files.
-Otherwise, there is no way to know which mapped read is attributable to which contig.
+Contig names in the supplied FASTG must match the contig names in the SAM files.
+In case you are using MEGAHIT and the FASTG was generated using the megahit_toolkit (see [here](https://github.com/voutcn/megahit/wiki/Visualizing-MEGAHIT's-contig-graph) you may face naming issue, where there is a mismatch between the FASTG and SAM contig names.
+To fix the FASTG we supply a script that recieves as input a FASTA file and associated FASTG file and generates a corrected FASTG file, which can be used as input for DomCycle.
+Usage example:
+`$ perl pl/rename_fastg.pl k77.fasta original_k77.fastg k77.fastg`

 To create the input .sam files, please map each read side separately to the FASTA e.g. `bwa mem contigs_filename.fa R1.fastq > R1_map.sam`.
 Additionally, please ensure that the .sam files contain the full, untruncated contig names.